-The overlay is attached only as long as the ticket stands behind the activity.
-As soon as the next activity is executed, the overlay is deleted from the ticket icon.
+The overlay is attached only as long as the ticket stands behind the activity or - if present - behind the last automatic activity which can be passed without manual interaction.
+As soon as the next manual activity is executed, the overlay is deleted from the ticket icon.